-This general overview of the the method used for measuring office space is to allow you to get a general idea on how office space should be measured for rental purposes.
-This method been the generally accepted method for measuring office space for many years.
+This general overview of the standard for measuring office space is to allow you to get a general idea on how office space should be measured for rental purposes.
+The standard has been the generally accepted method for measuring office space for many years.
 It should be noted that this standard can and should be used in measuring office space in old as well as new buildings.
 It is applicable to any architectural design or type of construction.

 Usable Area

-The Usable Area of a floor is equal to the total of all Usable Areas on that floor.
+The Usable Area of a floor is equal to the sum of all Usable Areas on that floor.

-No deduction is made for columns and projections which are structurally necessary to the building.
-The Rentable Area of an office floor is calculated by multiplying the Usable Area of that office by the result of the division of the Floor Rentable Area of the floor by the Usable Area of the floor resulting in the Floor Rentable/Usable Ratio.
+No deduction is made for columns and projections necessary to the building.
+The Rentable Area of an office on the floor is computed by multiplying the Usable Area of that office by the quotient of the division of the Floor Rentable Area of the floor by the Usable Area of the floor resulting in the FR/U Ratio.

 Building Common Area

-The Building Common Area includes all the areas of a building that are used to provide services to building tenants.
-These are areas which are not included in the office area of any specific tenant.
-It also includes any other common areas and is added to the Floor Rentable Area to calculate the Rentable Area.
+The Building Common Area includes those areas of a building that are used to provide services to building tenants, but which are not included in the office area of any specific tenant.
+It also includes any associated common areas and is applied to the Floor Rentable Area to calculate the Rentable Area.

 Gross Rentable Area

-Rent is almost always paid based upon the Gross Rentable Area which includes the Floor Rentable Area plus the pro rata share of Building Common Area.
+Rent is typically paid based upon the Gross Rentable Area which includes the Floor Rentable Area plus the pro rata share of Building Common Area.

 Building Rentable Area + Pro Rata Building Common Area = Rentable Area